OWelton-Rosie/coin-flip-simulator/README.md

 This program was to help with a stats assignment on the difference between experimental and theoretical probability.
 It helped a great deal by letting me do virtually unlimited simulations.
 I'm now releasing it to the public.

-<strong>NOTE:</strong> I find that Zsh kills the process and my terminal crashes if I attempt more than 10,000,000,000 (10 billion) flips at a time.
-This is a hardware issue (I'm on a MacBook Air 2024), so if you have an extremely powerful computer, you'll be able to handle more flips at a time.

 <strong>NOTE:</strong> This program uses a **lot** of battery power.
 If you need to conserver battery life, do not run this program!

 # Installation